Forget Rankings: Choose the School that's Right for YOU

 Student: “Dartmouth is a great school.
 It always scores highly in the US News and World Report rankings.”

 Many students will choose a school because of its prestige.
 While a school’s reputation can indicate a school’s strength in an area, it doesn’t always consider a school’s performance relative to how the student will learn over the course of four years, and shouldn’t dictate your decision.
 A highly ranked college or university may not provide your ideal learning environment.
-Another consideration is whether a school will provide you with opportunities that will help you excel as an undergraduate student and beyond.
+Another consideration when choosing a school that's right for you is thinking about whether a school will provide you with opportunities that will help you excel as an undergraduate student and beyond.
 For instance, maybe the school doesn’t have a strong record for placing students in a particular field or publishing research.
 These are all things you should consider when picking schools to which to apply.
 Although a school may be listed as “the best” in school rankings, it may not be the best school for you.

 What factors are driving your school selection process?

-With over 400 colleges and universities in the United States alone, how do you know you're choosing a college that is a good fit for you?
+With over 400 colleges and universities in the United States alone, how do you know you're choosing a college that's right for you?

 Choosing a College that's Right for You